 AT&T is still contacting subscribers who have devices that the carrier will not support.
 So if you don’t receive a message, you can probably assume your smartphone will keep on working just fine.
 If you want to be sure, there are a couple of ways to double-check compatibility yourself.

 Even though VoLTE and HD Voice has been supported in smartphone modems since 2013 and 2014, respectively, don’t take this as a given that your device will continue to work.
-AT&T’s HD Voice implementation only works with certain handsets.
+AT&T’s HD Voice implementation only works with specific handsets.
 You can find the list of supported smartphones as well as unlocked models below.

 As for T-Mobile, the carrier says that all of the handsets it has sold in the last five years should still work now that we’re in 2021.
 You can use T-Mobile’s compatibility checker to see your device works with the network in place of a device list.
 It just requires you to input your phone’s IMEI number, which you can find in the settings menu under About Phone.